thohohomas/DS-Project-2021/README.md

-# Are Google Search Trends correlated with COVID-19 Daily Vaccination Rates?
+# Are Google Search Trends correlated with US COVID-19 Daily Vaccination Rates?
 *An infodemiologic analysis using Google Search Trends in the COVID-19 pandemic*

 *Final project for data science for public health 2021, with Zach Murphy, Neha Anand, John Morkos, and Thomas Le*